 In addition to the integrations with Yext and Translations.com, Nansen designed and developed an interactive timeline, collections pages and galleries, support for video and news content, and an integration with Foursixty for USPA’s Instagram feed — all while making it easy for the team at Nansen and USPA to continually add and update the website content.

 In just a few short months, Nansen launched the USPA website and saw immediate results.

 “When we initially purchased Contentful, we thought there was no way we’d ever reach the bandwidth in their top tier package.
-Now we’re increasing bandwidth with Contentful’s Enterprise version to help address the additional traffic,” Nino said.
+Now we’re increasing bandwidth with Contentful’s Premium version to help address the additional traffic,” Nino said.